JamaicanMoose/concurrent-natural-selection/README.md

     * Holds the Map class.
 Used to add, delete, and move items and members in our data representation of the simulation
 * member.py
     * Holds the Member class.
 Handles the moves that a member can make.
+* requirements.txt
+    * Packages to install in order to use our program
 * selection_game.py
     * File that holds the main function and runs simulator
 * simulator.py